Strategy vs Inequality

 Worker-Friendly CEOs Change Direction

-There is in fact, a maverick group of high-profile CEOs at companies like Costco, Aetna, Patagonia, McKinsey, Ben & Jerry’s and Avon Products have shifted away from the dictates of shareholder capitalism in favor of a more inclusive brand of business leadership.
+There is in fact, a maverick group of high-profile CEOs at companies like Costco, Aetna, Patagonia, McKinsey, Ben & Jerry’s, and Avon Products who have ignored the dictates of shareholder capitalism in favor of a more inclusive brand of business leadership.
 Popular pressure, too, pushes in that direction, with shareholder revolts breaking out at many corporate annual meetings.

-The first major reform, mandated by the 2010 Dodd-Frank financial regulatory law, called for the Securities and Exchange Commission to issue a rule requiring every company to report the ratio of its CEO’s pay to that of an average employee.
-For five years, relentless business lobbying stalled the SEC.
+One of the major reforms mandated by the 2010 Dodd-Frank financial regulatory law ordered the Securities and Exchange Commission to adopt a rule requiring every company to report the ratio of its CEO’s pay to that of an average employee.
+Business lobbyists fought for five years to prevent that rule from being issued.
 Finally, on Aug.
 5, 2015, the SEC voted 3-2 to require publicly listed companies to disclose the details of CEO pay and show the huge pay gaps between CEOs and average employees.
-The rule takes effect in January 2017 and business analysts expect it to trigger new public protests over CEO pay.

-With the Obama White House pressing for action, regulators issued new rules in April 2016 aimed at curbing the casino mentality on Wall Street by regulating how major financial firms structure their pay packages.
-New restrictions would require the highest paid executives and bank traders to wait at least four years to receive parts of their bonuses to make sure that highly touted deals actually generate long-term gains.
-In some cases, banks would be required to claw back bonuses from traders and executives who took risks that seemed profitable in the short-run but eventually caused big losses.
+In April 2016, regulators issued new rules aimed at curbing the casino mentality on Wall Street by regulating how major financial firms structure their pay packages and by forcing the highest-paid executives and bank traders to wait at least four years to receive parts of their bonuses to make sure that highly-touted deals actually generated long-term gains.
+In some cases, banks would be required to claw back bonuses from traders and executives who took risks that seemed profitable in the short run but eventually caused big losses.
 But President Trump’s moves for deregulation have stalled the measures drafted by the Obama Administration.

 “You Cannot Let Wall Street Run Your Business”

-A shove for reform within Corporate America has already come from one of America’s most powerful owners, Warren Buffett, the multi-billionaire chair of Berkshire Hathaway holding company.
-In his 2015 report to investors, Buffett openly derided ego-driven, power-hungry CEOs and the aggressive, self-serving financial “acrobatics” and “dubious maneuvers” of Wall Street banks.
+Nonetheless, some business leaders have started to implement q more equitable and inclusive capitalism.
+Warren Buffett, the multi-billionaire chair of Berkshire Hathaway holding company, has openly derided the ego-driven, power-hungry CEOs and the aggressive, self-serving financial “acrobatics” and “dubious maneuvers” of Wall Street banks.
 The best CEO, Buffett declared in his annual reporters to shareholders, stays humble, admits personal mistakes, “knows his limits,” recognizes that “character is crucial” and gives credit to people far down the line for corporate success.

 “Employee Friendly Is Smart Business.”